sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Theme Switcher for Light and Dark UI Components](https://github.com/whiteuistore/sketch-ui-theme-switcher), by WhiteUI.Store: Effortlessly switch between Light and Dark themes in Sketch using Symbols and Shared Styles.
 - [UI Color Palette /one・wcag Color Palette Manager for Apps & Websites](https://uicp.ylb.lt/website), by Aurélien Grimaud: Color Palettes that meet WCAG Guidelines and Operations
 - [Mockuuups Studio](https://mockuuups.studio/sketch/), by Mockuuups: Easily create beautiful mockups from your Sketch files
 - [🧭 Component Browser](https://github.com/funk4d/Component-Browser-Sketch-Plugin), by Dmytro Shevchuk: Must-have for design systems.
 The symbol picker that actually works.
-- [Theme Switcher for Light and Dark UI Components](https://github.com/whiteuistore/sketch-ui-theme-switcher), by WhiteUI.Store: Effortlessly switch between Light and Dark themes in Sketch using Symbols and Shared Styles.
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
 - [Flow Plugin](https://github.com/heshamCO/flow-plugin), by Hesham: Sketch plugin for Flow design handoff – publish designs with full prototype flows for developer inspection
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!